How a pre-wedding shoot will improve your wedding photos

 Some thoughts from a couple of clients about their pre-wedding shoot experience …

 “It’s fair to say that neither Brett or myself are ‘naturals’ in front of the camera…so when it came to our pre-wedding photoshoot at the beautiful Holdenby House, we were extremely excited but also quite apprehensive at the same time…..well….there was absolutely no need to be as we had Sarah as our wedding photographer….friendly; polite; good fun; organised; accommodating; professional; AMAZING.
 We were very quickly at ease and we enjoyed the experience which only led to feeling completely relaxed on the big day.
 We had an absolute ball!” ~ Brett & Katie Caswell

 “We were nervous setting out for our pre-wedding shoot, but not only did Sarah choose a fab location, she completely put us at ease, and dare I say, we actually enjoyed the day.
 The photos she produced were fab; we couldn’t quite believe we could look like that and actually began looking forward to the photos on our big day!!” ~ Mark & Emily Carter-Morris

-You might also like to have a nose at our pre-wedding portrait portfolio.
+You might also like to have a nose at my pre-wedding portrait portfolio.